Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 allowed us to conclude whether or not the data provided convincing evidence of a trend, such as the relationship between the tempo and content of songs.
-Our hypothesis tests were conducted using simulation instead of the CLT.
+Our hypothesis tests were conducted using simulation instead of the Central Limit Theorem (CLT).
 The CLT was not a valid option, as none of the subsets of the data set had at least 30 observations and the majority of our tests are for independence (difference between two groups).

 Visualizing the relationships between the explanatory and response variables with plots made it easy for viewers to understand how the